gatesphere/io-symbols/README.md

 ## Overview

 Many languages have these handy little datatypes called symbolic atoms.
 These allow a programmer to create a name that isn't bound to any particular value, but is unique in value such that any two symbols sharing the same name always evaluate as being equal.
-Common Lisp has influenced the design of this symbol library, with the addition of association lists and property lists attached to symbols, to allow a bit more flexibility.
+Common Lisp has influenced the design of this symbol library, with the addition of property lists attached to symbols, to allow a bit more flexibility.

 ### Example
 Here's an annotated interactive session using io-symbols.
 Example programs will be included in the future.